-Anil K. Bhargava is a Postdoctoral Research Fellow in the School of Natural Resources and Environment at the University of Michigan.
-Anil completed his Ph.D. in the Department of Agricultural and Resource Economics at the University of California, Davis, in 2014 with fields in development, natural resources, and econometrics.
+Anil K. Bhargava completed his Ph.D. in the Department of Agricultural and Resource Economics at the University of California, Davis, in 2014 with fields in development, natural resources, and econometrics.
 His dissertation on resource-conserving technology adoption in India received the 2015 Outstanding Doctoral Dissertation Award from the Agricultural & Applied Economics Association (AAEA).
+From 2014-17, Anil was a Postdoctoral Research Fellow in the School of Natural Resources and Environment at the University of Michigan.

 Anil's research focuses on the economic causes of and pathways out of poverty in low-income countries, as they relate to natural resources, climate change, agriculture, and technology use.
 This includes interdisciplinary and quantitative approaches to impact evaluations of environment, development and natural resource policy in the developing world.
 His empirical methods include randomized control trials, regression discontinuity designs, experimental auctions, and panel approaches.
 He has designed and electronically collected socioeconomic data from representative samples of over 5,000 households, as well as made use of existing household and agricultural data sets from a number of sources.
 Much of his work includes merging and analyzing such representative socioeconomic data sets with spatially disaggregated environmental and natural resource data.